ximenean/angular-styleguide/README.md

 ### Provide jhc as a Unique Directive Prefix
 ###### [Style [Y073](#style-y073)]

-  - Provide jhc as a short, unique and descriptive directive prefix such as `jhcSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.
+  - Provide jhc as a short, unique and descriptive directive prefix such as `jhcSalesCustomerInfo` which would be declared in HTML as `jhc-sales-customer-info`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
-For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

-    Note: Avoid `ng-` as these are reserved for Angular directives.
-Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).

 ### Restrict to Elements and Attributes
 ###### [Style [Y074](#style-y074)]